anomaly/lab-web-client/src/api/ar/README.md

-# Labs client library for JavaScript
+# LabsApi client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Labs client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for LabsApi client.

 This project provides a reference Python API built using FastAPI, the